Leicester City F.C.: The club's most successful era (2016–2021)

-Post success and downfall (2021–present)
+Post-success and downfall (2021–present)

-In the 2021 summer transfer window, Leicester again spent more than £50 million on new signings, but did not sell any key players for high profit, which went against the club's model from previous years.
-The summer of 2021 dramatically increased Leicester's wages-to-turnover ratio, and the club failed to qualify for European football in the Premier League season which followed (2021–22), finishing in 8th place.
+During the 2021 summer transfer window, Leicester again spent more than £50 million on new signings, but this time did not sell any key players for high profit, which went against the club's model from previous years.
+The summer of 2021 dramatically increased Leicester's wages-to-turnover ratio, but the club subsequently failed to qualify for European football in the Premier League season which followed (2021–22), finishing in 8th place.
 On 7 August 2021, Leicester won the FA Community Shield for the second time in their history.
 In their 2021–22 UEFA Europa League campaign, Leicester came third in their group and were transferred to the newly established UEFA Europa Conference League.
-They went on to reach their first European semi-final, losing to eventual winners AS Roma over two legs.
-Leicester's spending during the 2022 summer transfer window was restricted, amid concerns over breaching Financial Fair Play regulations.
-At the same time however, the club were reportedly prioritising investment in infrastructure, to better compete with the Premier League's 'big six' in the long term.
+They went on to reach their first European semi-final, losing out to eventual winners AS Roma over two legs.
+Leicester's spending during the 2022 summer transfer window was heavily restricted, amid concerns over breaching Financial Fair Play regulations.
+At the same time however, the club were reportedly prioritising investment in infrastructure, to better compete with the Premier League's 'Big Six' in the long term.

 Brendan Rodgers left the club on 2 April 2023, after four years in charge, with ten games remaining and the team in the relegation zone.
 Dean Smith was appointed as his replacement until the end of the season.
 On 28 May 2023, despite a 2–1 home win over West Ham United, Leicester City were relegated as a consequence of Everton's 1–0 home victory over AFC Bournemouth.
-They went down with the highest ever squad value and wage bill outside of the Premier League's traditional 'Big-Six' clubs, and the 2022–23 season ended the club's nine-year stint in the Premier League.
+The club went down with the highest ever squad value and wage bill outside of the Premier League's traditional 'big-six' clubs, and the 2022–23 season ended the club's nine-year stint in the Premier League.
 This made Leicester only the second former Premier League champions to be relegated from the league since it began in 1992–93, following Blackburn Rovers in 1998–99.

 Leicester were promoted back to the Premier League in 2024.

 On 16 June 2023, Enzo Maresca was appointed as the club's new manager ahead of the 2023–24 EFL Championship season.
-Leicester went on to make their best start to a league season, and the best start since the league became known as the Championship in 2004–05.
-They went on to gain promotion back to the Premier League as champions at the first attempt.
-This was also Leicester's eighth second-tier title which is currently a record for the division.
+During this record-breaking campaign, Leicester made their best start to a league season, and the best start since the league became known as the Championship in 2004–05.
+The club went on to gain promotion back to the Premier League as champions at the first attempt, registering 31 wins, 4 draws and 11 defeats.
+This was also Leicester's 8th second-tier title which is currently a record for the division.